syrder13/myAppSample/README.md

-#myApp This is my app
+#MyApp This is my app